Laeka Research | Perception Lens 03 | Structural Pattern Recognition

 6-bit depth

-Four steps that transform a user's question into a structurally framed response — using genuine atmospheric entropy as the selection mechanism, not a pseudo-random algorithm.
+Four steps that transform a user's question into a structurally framed response, using true atmospheric entropy as the selection mechanism, not a pseudo-random algorithm.

 Entropy source

 random.org samples atmospheric electromagnetic noise to generate a true random integer in [1, 64].
 Not seeded.
 Not reproducible.
-Genuine physical entropy.
+True physical entropy.

 Matrix lookup